giantswarm/cert-manager-app/.github/pull_request_template.md

 #### Other testing

 <!--
-Use helloworld app to obtain a certificate, then upgrade the app and ensure the CRs are still reconciled after the upgrade.
+Install nginx-ingress-controller-app and hello-world-app to obtain a certificate, then upgrade the cert-manager-app and ensure the CRs are still reconciled after the upgrade.
 -->

 - [ ] check reconciliation of existing resources after upgrading